EIPStackGroup/OpENer/README.md

 ```

-Then, compile it with AFL:
+Then, compile OpENer with AFL:
 1. Change to the ``OpENer/bin/posix`` directory
 2. Compile OpENer with AFL ``./setup_posix_fuzz_afl.sh``
 3. Run ``make``